Global USC in the Galapagos

-Students participating in the Global UofSC in the Galápagos: Sustainability program are accompanied by a UofSC Education Abroad Office staff member, and courses are instructed by UofSC faculty.
+Students participating in the Global USC in the Galápagos: Sustainability program are accompanied by a USC staff member, and courses are instructed by USC faculty.
 During this program, students study at the Universidad San Francisco de Quito (USFQ) Galápagos campus while living in a homestay on San Cristóbal Island.
 USFQ is the only university in the world with a campus on the Galápagos islands.
 In addition to taking courses, students participate in educational and cultural excursions, which include trips to several other islands in the Galápagos.

-Eligibility: UofSC undergraduate students with a minimum 2.5 GPA are eligible to participate in this program.
+Eligibility: USC undergraduate students with a minimum 2.5 GPA are eligible to participate in this program.
 All majors are welcome.
 There is no foreign language requirement.

 - Homestay accommodation